 - 6 Pre-writing Activities for Preschoolers

-2. Using pom-poms or coins in the last two fingers.
+2. Using pom-poms, coins, or beads in the last two fingers.

-This one is pretty self explanatory.
-The fingers that are not on the pencil hold on to a small pom-pom or coin.
+This one is fairly self-explanatory.
+The fingers that are not on the pencil hold onto a small pom-pom, coin, or bead.
 This reminds the child to keep those fingers closed in their hand with the correct fingers on the pencil.

 3. “Go” & “Stop” fingers.